sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 Save the changes and build the project using `dotnet`.
 Based on the settings provided in the overriden members, Sharpliner will determine where you want your YAML file created.

-> **Note:** It is recommended to `dotnet build` the project rather than "F5" it in Visual Studio as we are hooking into the build process and this is not working as expected yet.
+> **Note:** It is recommended to `dotnet build` the project rather than "F5" it in Visual Studio as we are hooking into the build process and this is not working as expected yet (https://github.com/sharpliner/sharpliner/issues/108).

 The output should look something like this: